Alissa Wykes

+Biography

 Wykes was one of the first active American athletes to publicly come out as gay when she announced that she was lesbian in an article in the December 2001/January 2002 edition of Sports Illustrated for Women.
 Catherine Masters, owner of the league, condemned Wykes for pursuing her own "personal agenda", claiming that the league had received "hundreds of phone calls.
 Gay people were saying it was horrible.
 Straight people were saying it was great."
 In 2003, Wykes participated as a panel member at the first National Gay/Lesbian Athletics Conference at MIT in Cambridge, Massachusetts.
 Wykes joked that she felt "great empathy for the women on my team who are straight.
 I mean—a straight female football player?"